EAS-Dave/DeployRaspicam_roles/README.md

 Role Name
 =========

-This uses Ansbile Roles to deploy motioneye onto a Pi Zero.
+This uses Ansible Roles to deploy motioneye onto a Pi Zero.
 Once installed, you need to run raspi-config and enable support of legacy cameras.

 Also, to remove the pink colour from noIr cameras add the following in the motioneye settings freetext box: awb_auto_is_greyworld=1